rezafakher/HTML-Starter-Kit/docs/file-appendix.md

 `gulpfile.babel.js` is a gulpfile written in ES2015.
 The `babel` portion of the name refers to its use of the [Babel](https://babeljs.io) transpiler for enabling ES2015 code to run there.

-## src/scripts/main.js
+## app/scripts/main.js

 This is a file where your custom JavaScript can go.

-## src/styles/main.scss
+## app/styles/main.css

-This is a file where your custom SCSS can go.
-You can place any Sass you wish to have compiled into the `styles` directory.
+This is a file where your custom CSS can go.
+You can place any Sass you wish to have compiled into the `styles` directory and renaming `main.css` to `main.scss` will cause Web Starter Kit to treat the file as Sass instead.

-## src/manifest.json
+## app/manifest.json

 `manifest.json` contains a [Web Application Manifest](https://w3c.github.io/manifest/) - a simple JSON file that gives you the ability to control how your app appears to the user in the areas that they would expect to see apps (for example the mobile home screen).
 In here you can control what the user can launch and more importantly how they can launch it.

 For more information on the manifest, see [Web Fundamentals](https://developers.google.com/web/updates/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android).

-## src/manifest.webapp
+## app/manifest.webapp

 `manifest.webapp` refers to the proprietary [Firefox OS manifest format](https://developer.mozilla.org/en-US/Apps/Build/Manifest), and not the W3C [manifest spec](https://w3c.github.io/manifest/), designed for cross-browser open web applications.